rust-lang/rfcs/text/3475-unified-string-literals.md

 ```

 `f`-strings make an even stronger case that `\#` and `{#}` escape sequences should be consistent.
 This would be very similar to how Swift strings work: `"\(count)"` and `#"\#(count)"#`.

+### Remove raw string literal syntax

+Guarded string literals make raw string literals largely redundant.
+Therefore, we may choose to remove them in a future edition and migrate all raw string literals to use guarded strings instead.

+However, this is controversial and not necessary to decide right now.
+We leave this to a possible future RFC.